 The furthest we’ve been to date was in 2006 – to Slovenia and Lake Bled (absolutely beautiful).
 The journey out took in the Swiss Alps (Bernese Oberland) and the Italian Dolomites, and the trip back took us through the Austrian Tirol and the Eiffel Mountains in Germany.
 Mountains and motorbikes seem to be just made for each other.

 Our other favourite way of spending time is on the piste!
 In fact, in a sense it was skiing that lead Colin to biking.
 He was looking for something that would give him the same sort of thrill during the summer as skiing did during the winter.
 Having met Pat she has come to love it as he does.
 This is us in cheesy pose above La Plagne.
-We like France for the food, Italy for the people, eastern Austria for the cheapness and Switzerland for the toilets.
+We like France for the food, Italy for the people, Austria for the cheapness and Switzerland for the toilets.
 So we tend to go to Austria!